Go Back

 Instructions

-• In a saucepan, add clams and water.
-Bring them to a boil and cook for 5 minutes until the clams are cooked through.
-Turn off the heat, drain out the clams, and remove the shell.
-Reserving water.
+• In a saucepan, add the clams and water.
+Bring to a boil and cook for 5 minutes, or until the clams are cooked through.
+Turn off the heat, drain the clams, and remove the shells, reserving the cooking water.
 Set the clams aside.

 • Dry the saucepan with paper towels and heat it over medium heat.
-Add bacon and cook until crispy.
-Remove the bacon from the saucepan and place them on paper towels to drain excess oil.
+Add the bacon and cook until crispy.
+Remove the bacon from the saucepan and place it on paper towels to drain excess oil.

-• Add onion to the saucepan, stir fry until aroma and nicley browned.
-Then, stir in all-purpose flour, and cook until well blended.
+• Add the onion to the saucepan and stir-fry until aromatic and nicely browned.
+Then, stir in the all-purpose flour and cook until well blended.
 Add 2 cups of the clam-boiled water, stir, and bring the soup to a boil.

-• Next, add potatoes, garlic salt, dried thyme, and ground black pepper.
-Constantly stirring to avoid the potatoes sticking to the bottom.
+• Next, add the potatoes, garlic salt, dried thyme, and ground black pepper.
+Stir constantly to avoid the potatoes sticking to the bottom.
 Bring the soup to a boil, then lower the heat.
 Cover and simmer for 15 to 20 minutes, stirring occasionally.

-• Once the potatoes become tender and soft, stir in milk, and add clams, heat through.
+• Once the potatoes are tender and soft, stir in the milk and add the clams.
+Heat through.

-• Serve immediately with crispy bacon and parsley on top.
+• Serve immediately, topped with crispy bacon and parsley.

 Video